BankNatchapol/US-Immigration-Data-Pipeline/README.md

 * Step 4: Run ETL to Model the Data
 * Step 5: Complete Project Write Up

 ## Step 1: Scope the Project and Gather Data

 ### Scope
-- use spark to load data to workspace. why spark? because of Fast, powerful, simple trajectory, Spark unlocks the power of data by handling large-scale data with speed.
-It abstracts complexity of data access across countless landing zones such as the Hadoop Distributed File System (HDFS), relational databases, fast-moving data streams, distributed file systems and much more.
+- use spark to load data to workspace.
 - EDA for checking missing value.
 - cleaning data based on EDA result.
 - using spark to write parquet file